zhenjiao/openlocTest/loc/de/articles/store-new-relic-cloud-services-dotnet-application-performance-management.md

 For pricing information see the [New Relic page in the Azure Store](http://azure.microsoft.com/marketplace/partners/newrelic/newrelic).

-> [AZURBLAU.
-HINWEIS] Pricing is only listed for up to 10 compute instances.
+> [AZURE.NOTE] Pricing is only listed for up to 10 compute instances.
 For counts greater than 10 please contact New Relic (sales@newrelic.com) for volume pricing.

 Azure customers receive a 2 week trial subscription of New Relic Pro when they deploy the New Relic agent.